PCOS: From symptoms to self-advocacy. Get the handbook

 • Implantation calculators don’t work for women undergoing IVF.

-What is an Implantation Calculator?
+What Is an Implantation Calculator?

-You can find tools on the internet to help pinpoint the date of implantation.
 All you have to do is answer a few questions, and it’ll tell you the estimated implantation date.
 These tools are called implantation calculators.

-How do Implantation Calculators Work?
+How Do Implantation Calculators Work?

 Most implantation calculators are based on the fact that implantation typically occurs within six to 10 Days Past Ovulation (DPO).
 Statistically, implantation is most likely to be on the 9 DPO.